Hattingdon was interviewed by the one and only Sassy Topper

 I love the top hat series that Vivian recently created for me.
 They are all so delicious, particularly the one called Branwen.
 It's a top hat all purply and cobwebby with a cute little spider.
 Can't wait to wear it for Halloween.
 I look spookily divine.
 Don't you think?

 * PLEASE NOTE: Hatsquisite magazine is not a real magazine.
 Hatsquisite magazine, Sassy Topper and this interview were conjured up in the fertile imagination of Hattingdon® creator Vivian Grant Farrell and belong to her and her alone.
-Thank you!
+Thanks!

 On the Cover: The Pippa hat.